-The one thing that will virtually guarantee your success.
+- What is the one thing that will virtually guarantee success?

 What is a standard operating procedure?

 A standard operating procedure (SOP) is an official document with detailed instructions that outline how to perform a specific task.